wdufrin/Agentspace_Manager/README.md

 -   **Manage Agents**: List, create, update, delete, enable/disable, and chat with agents.
 -   **Manage Authorizations**: List, create, update, and delete OAuth client authorizations.
--   **Manage Reasoning Engines**: List engines, view agent dependencies, terminate sessions, and delete unused engines.
+-   **Manage Reasoning Engines**: List engines, view agent dependencies, and delete unused engines.
--   **Architecture Visualizer**: Scans your project to discover all Gemini Enterprise resources and renders an interactive, top-down graph of their relationships and dependencies.
--   **Agent Builder**: A powerful UI to construct agents.
-Supports creating both **Vertex AI Agent Engine (ADK)** agents and **Cloud Run (A2A)** functions.
-It automatically generates Python code (`agent.py` / `main.py`), environment files, and deployment scripts.
+-   **Agent Builder**: A powerful UI to construct ADK-based agents from scratch.
+It automatically generates the necessary Python code (`agent.py`), environment (`.env`), and dependency (`requirements.txt`) files.
--   **Agent Catalog**: Browse sample agents from GitHub repositories and deploy them directly to your project using Cloud Build.
+-   **Agent Catalog**: Browse sample agents from GitHub repositories and deploy them directly to your project.
 -   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
 -   **Manage Licenses**: View assigned user licenses, resolve license configuration names, and revoke specific licenses.
-    -   **Auto-Pruner Generator**: Includes a built-in wizard to generate and deploy a serverless Cloud Run function that automatically prunes inactive user licenses based on a configurable schedule.
+    -   **Auto-Pruner Generator**: Includes a built-in wizard to generate and deploy a serverless Cloud Run function that automatically prunes inactive user licenses based on a configurable schedule (e.g., users who haven't logged in for 30 days).
+The pruner uses the efficient `batchUpdateUserLicenses` API.
 -   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging.
 -   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.
 -   **Guided Setup & API Validation**: An initial setup screen that validates if all required GCP APIs are enabled for your project and provides a one-click solution to enable any that are missing.

 ### Beta Features

--   **Project Cost Estimator**: Scans for active resources (Reasoning Engines, Vertex AI Search Apps, Cloud Run services) and queries the **Cloud Monitoring API** to fetch real-time usage metrics (e.g., request counts, node hours) to help estimate costs.
--   **Test Agent (Chat)**: A dedicated, full-page interface for chatting with a Gemini Enterprise engine/assistant to test the overall conversational experience.
+-   **Test Assistant**: A dedicated, full-page interface for chatting with a Gemini Enterprise assistant to test the overall conversational experience.
 -   **Manage Assistant**: View and edit the settings of the default assistant for a Gemini Enterprise Engine, including system instructions, grounding settings, and enabled tools.
--   **Cloud Run Agents**: Scan for and inspect Cloud Run services to identify deployed agents (A2A or standard).
+-   **Architecture Visualizer**: Scans your project to discover all Gemini Enterprise resources and renders an interactive, top-down graph of their relationships and dependencies.
+-   **A2A Function Builder**: A tool to generate the source code (`main.py`, `Dockerfile`, `requirements.txt`) for a secure, serverless A2A (Agent-to-Agent) function on Cloud Run.
+-   **Agent Registration**: A guided UI to register a deployed A2A function with a Gemini Enterprise Engine, making it discoverable as a tool.
+-   **A2A Tester**: A simple utility to test the discovery endpoint (`agent.json`) of a deployed A2A function.
--   **Explore MCP Servers**: Scan for Cloud Run services in a specified region and identify potential Model Context Protocol (MCP) servers.
+-   **Explore MCP Servers**: Scan for Cloud Run services in a specified region.
+Identifies potential MCP servers if a service's labels contain "MCP".
+Provides a detailed view of each service's configuration.

 ## Prerequisites